kaapstorm/pregnant_justice/src/04_ectopic.rst

 liberal friends he had, but their hearts always seemed in the right place.
 How could this have anything to do with them?

-There is a word for involuntary pregnancy.
-Rape.
+There is a word for non-consensual pregnancy: Rape.
 He was raped.
-He couldn't remember anything.
-Like having your drink drugged, and then raped.
+He couldn't remember anything about it, like having your drink drugged, and then being raped.

 Is that what happened?
 Did Rob and Louise drug his drink?
 And then take him somewhere, and impregnate him?

-He could check the security footage.
-He never checked it before, because he had just believed them, when they told him about the knife and the trip to the E.R.
-But he'll check now.
+He could check the security footage of the night like Doctor Buchanan had suggested.
+He never checked it before, because he had just believed them when they told him about the knife and the trip to the E.R.
+But he'll check it now.

-He got out, and with a towel around his waist, made his way to his study.
+He got out the shower, and with a towel around his waist, made his way to his study.
 He found the user guide for the security system, looked up how to view archived footage, and then on his computer, logged in, and navigated back to September.
 He found the night.
 He found where Rob and Louise walked him from the front door to their car.

 Their backs were to the camera.
 Rob was steadying him.
 He looked more than drunk.
 He put his left arm around Rob's shoulder.
 He couldn't balance himself, and his head was unstable.
 Louise took his right arm.
 His hand was not on his belly.
-If he was wounded, someone would have been applying pressure to the wound, but nobody was.
+If he was wounded, someone would have been applying pressure to the wound, surely, but nobody was.
 He did not appear to be in pain.
 Just very drunk.
 Or drugged.

 The emotions started coming back.
 He stared at the screen, the image blurred, as tears rolled down his face.
 He realized was shaking.

-He took himself to bed, curled into the fetal position, and fell asleep.
+He took himself to bed, curled into the fetal position, and cried, until he fell asleep from emotional exhaustion.